The Freshwater Leaders Group supports the Essential Freshwater Work Programme.

 Alison Dewes is Head of Environment at Pāmu Farms New Zealand (Landcorp Farming Limited) and has experience in iwi organisations (Raukawa Environment Team 2011-2014) and consulting to Māori trusts and incorporations around land and resource use.
 Alison is skilled in leading technical teams in advisory roles and experienced in project management, reporting to a range of business and national boards.

 Tom Lambie has a long history of farming politics and was National President of Federated Farmers from 2002–2005.
 He has a long involvement with the farming sector and a close association with the development of the Opuha Water Storage Dam.
-He has an in-depth understanding of the economic and environmental benefits of good water management.
+He has an in-depth understanding of the economic and environmental benefits of good water management and Environment Canterbury.

 Through her work chairing the Federation of Māori Authorities, Traci has an in-depth understanding of Māori concerns about freshwater management.
 She is an advisor to Māori, Government, the public and private sectors on strategic and economic development.
 Traci will be the member in common with Kahui Wai Māori.